uspki/policies/03-profile-page.md

 ---
 ## Certificate Profiles
-This section specifies the X.509 version 3 certificate and version 2 certificate revocation list (CRL) profiles for the Federal Public Trust Device PKI Certificate Policy.
+This section specifies the X.509 version 3 certificate and version 2 certificate revocation list (CRL) profiles for the Federal Public TLS PKI Certificate Policy.
 In cases where the profiles and Section 7 of the Certificate Policy are in conflict, Section 7 takes precedence and is authoritative.

 Four certificate profiles covered by this Certificate Policy are defined.